joeyjyyang/2unify-app/README.md

 ## Overview

 This (frontend) app is built using React Native, and uses Redux for state management.

 The project is comprised of components, screens, and states.
 Components are the individual building blocks (i.e. buttons), which are composed together to create the various screens seen by users.
 There are 2 screens associated with this app.
-A simple `LandingScreen.js` with the 2unify text logo.
-This is the first screen that users will see upon opening the 2unify app.
+A simple `LandingScreen.js` with the 2unify text logo; this is the first screen that users will see upon opening the 2unify app.
 Afterwards, the `MainScreen.js` is displayed, which contains the `MainTuneButton.js`, `PowerOffButton.js`, `StopTuneButton.js`, and `Status.js` components.

 The conditional rendering of the buttons and status message are based on the `status` state.
 Changing this state will ultimately effect what is displayed in `MainScreen.js`.

 ## States